State, Federal Taxes For Gambling In Iowa

 For those who are new to Iowa gambling taxes, there are two key points to take away:

-Withholding is a tool that the two tax authorities use to keep tabs on bigger wins.
+Withholding is a tool the two tax authorities use to keep tabs on bigger wins.
 These involve the casinos and sportsbooks holding back some of your winnings for tax purposes.
 The amount withheld has not changed in many years, despite high inflation.